 Hiromi had tricked me!
 I felt stupid for allowing myself to get caught up in yet another trick bag.
-I was playing some sick game which seemingly had no rules.
+I was playing some sick game with more layers than an onion.
 Hiromi could decide to sell me out to Plum and I would be none the wiser until it was too late.
 The chit was probably the only thing keeping me safe.
 Of course, the smart thing to do would be to watch what I said to Hiromi.
 Telling her too much about my movements might prove dangerous.

 How did I keep winding up with the short end of the stick?
 I couldn’t rightfully get upset with Hiromi.
 I only had myself to blame for jumping to conclusions.
 She had not told me that she was Plum’s sister.
-However, she also hadn’t corrected me when I said it.
+However, she also hadn’t corrected me, the first time I said it.
 I had to stop taking people at face value.
-It made it way too easy for people to deceive me.
+That made it way too easy for people to deceive me.

 In the midst of these musings, another disturbing thought occurred: Since Hiromi had used a glamour spell, she was probably a witch too.
 That would explain why she knew so much about magic.
 How do you fend off two witches?
-Feelings of helplessness and hopelessness descended upon me with such intensity that I found it hard to breathe.
+Feelings of helplessness and hopelessness descended upon me with such intensity that I found it hard to catch my breath.

 There would be no way I could protect myself if Hiromi decided to double-cross me and just take the chit.
-A child on the sidewalk below my window screamed playfully and my heart stopped.
+A child on the sidewalk below my window screamed playfully and my heart skipped a beat.
 For one terrifying second, I thought that Tammy had returned.
-Taking shaky breaths did little to calm my frayed nerves.
-I needed to get out of the apartment for a while.
-Fresh air might also help clear my head.
+Taking shaky breaths did little to slow my heart palpitations.
+My nerves were frayed.
+I decided to get out of the apartment for a while, thinking fresh air might help clear my head.

-I took a shower and looked through Tammy’s closet, selecting a pair of jeans and a l sleeved turtleneck to hide my bruises.
+I took a shower and looked through Tammy’s closet, selecting a pair of jeans and a long-sleeved turtleneck, to hide my bruises.
 Lucky for me, we happened to be close to the same size.
 I hunted around in the kitchen for something to eat and came up empty.
 My first order of business would be to find a fast food joint or diner and get a bite to eat.

 It didn’t take long to find a diner.
 I ordered a coffee, scrambled eggs, bacon and bagel with cream cheese.
 Sitting by the big picture window, I demolished everything.
 My appetite had returned with a vengeance.
 I sat back with a contented sigh and watched people walking past on the sidewalk.

-My mind drifted for a peaceful moment before returning to mull over my problems.
-Having a full stomach and a mind refreshed by several hours of sleep was doing nothing to help me come up with any solutions.
+My mind drifted for a peaceful moment before returning to the problems at hand.
+Having a full stomach and a mind refreshed by sleep was doing nothing to help me come up with any solutions.
 In light of what I had just learned about Hiromi, turning over the chit to her suddenly seemed like a bad idea.
 How did I even know the thing was actually a chit?
-For all I knew, it could have some sort of magical spell.
+For all I knew, it could be some sort of magical spell.
 Once she had the thing, I would have outlived my usefulness to her.
 It would be a simple thing to dispose of me or turn me into a frog, then to keep her promise.

 My problems suddenly seemed distant and insignificant.
-If only I could live out the rest of my days there, sheltered from the neverending problems in the outside world.
-I let my troubled mind rest on those pleasant thoughts for a few peaceful moments.
+If only I could live out the rest of my days within those walls, sheltered from the never ending problems in the outside world.
+I let my troubled mind occupy itself with pleasant thoughts for a few peaceful moments.
 All too soon, reality intruded on my reverie.
 Sooner or later, I would have to leave.
-No matter how long I sat there, my problems would be waiting for me.
+No matter how long I sat there, my problems would be waiting for me outside.
 If only there were some way to undo my mistakes.

-I gave serious consideration to calling Plum and offering to hand over her things but then, common sense intervened.
-I may not know much about the woman but what I had learned from watching her beat Amanda was that she had a vengeful and unforgiving nature.
-I ran through dozens of scenarios that all ended with her using her powers to exact some nightmarish revenge.
+I gave serious consideration to calling Plum and offering to hand over her things.
+Then, common sense intervened.
+I may not know much about the woman, but what I had learned from watching her beat Amanda was that she had a vengeful and unforgiving nature.
+I ran through dozens of scenarios which all ended with her using magic to exact some nightmarish revenge.
 It wasn’t fair!
-Frustrated tears coursed down my hot cheeks.
-I was so caught up in my own misery that I didn’t see the man approach me.
+Frustrated tears suddenly coursed down my hot cheeks.
+I was so caught up in my own misery, that I didn’t see the man approach me.
 It took a moment for his voice to register.